Probing holography in $p$-adic CFT: Path integrals for the isotropic sector

 \subsection{Laplace problem on Bruhat-Tits trees}

+As promised, in this subsection and the next, we study massless scalars, which are dual to boundary marginal operators in the usual AdS/CFT context \cite{WittenHolography,Caltech}.
+For now we turn off the source $J$ in \eqref{eq:eom}; we will deal with $J\neq0$ in Section \ref{sec:4.2}.

 We first define a few concepts on the Bruhat-Tits tree to be used in later sections.
-On this tree, one can arbitrarily pick the central point and assign any vertex with ``depth $n$,'' the number of edges going outwards from the center to that vertex, and the center has depth 0.
+On this homogeneous tree, one can arbitrarily pick the central point and assign any vertex with ``depth $n$,'' the number of edges going outwards from the center to that vertex, and the center has depth 0.

 When we talk about scalar fields on the Bruhat-Tits tree, we refer to a real-valued scalar function globally defined on each vertex of the tree.
-The spectrum has been considered in to some extent, for example in \cite{Lubotzky}, and here we solve the problem in more settings.
+The spectrum has been considered in the literature to some extent, for example in \cite{Lubotzky}, and here we solve the problem in more different settings.

-We show the isotropy of the spectrum, i.e. the lack of angular modes, as follows: one starts from the conformal boundary placed at a fictitious finite radial cut-off, which will later be taken to infinity, with boundary condition $\phi|_{\partial T_p}\equiv\phi_N=0$, then $p$ of them connect to one inner point with value $\phi_{N-1}$.
+Now in the spectrum we find all {\it isotropic} modes, i.e., those which lack angular profiles, as follows: one starts from the conformal boundary placed at a fictitious finite radial cut-off, which will later be taken to infinity, with the Dirichlet boundary condition $\phi|_{\partial T_p}\equiv\phi_N=0$, then $p$ of them connect to one inner point with value $\phi_{N-1}$.
 This point connects to a point further inwards with field value $\phi_{N-2}$.
-Following the definition of Laplacian (\ref{eq: discrete}) and denoting the eigenvalue of the function $\phi_i,i=1,\dots,N$ as $\lambda$, there is a local recursion relation around the valency-$(p+1)$ vertex:
+Following the definition of Laplacian (\ref{eq: discrete}) and denoting the eigenvalue of the function $\phi_i,i=1,\dots,N$ as $\lambda$, there is a local recursion relation around the valency-$(p+1)$ vertex for the sourceless case $J=0$:

 implying $\phi_{N-2}=(p+1-\lambda)\phi_{N-1}$.
-Now at the depth $n=N-1$, for another point connecting to the point with value $\phi_{N-1}$, we suppose it has another value $\tilde{\phi}_{N-1}\neq\phi_{N-1}$.
+Now at the depth $n=N-1$, for another point connecting to the inner point with value $\phi_{N-2}$, we suppose it has another value $\tilde{\phi}_{N-1}\neq\phi_{N-1}$.
 This value must satisfy the same relation (\ref{eq:isotropic}) with a fixed $\phi_{N-2}$.
 Thus, we have $\tilde{\phi}_{N-1}=\phi_{N-1}$.
-By induction on depth $n$, one can show that all field values of the same depth $n$ on the Bruhat-Tits tree are equal and we denote them as $\phi_n$; this is due to the fact that the single central vertex is reached in the same number of steps starting from all boundary points.
+However, this kind of argument fails to arrive at the isotropy at smaller depths, and this is where we choose to restrict to the isotropic sector, where field values at the same depth $n$ are equal, denoted as $\phi_n$.
+The full spectrum including all other anisotropic modes are presented in Appendix \ref{sec:spectrumBTTree}.